 Drug distribution charges in Michigan

-Drug trafficking and distribution do not involve charges related to possessing small amounts of illegal substances.
-People charged with distribution are not likely to hold onto several kilos of cocaine or heroin for personal use.
-Instead, these persons intend to sell large amounts of drugs for significant profits.
-Drug distribution charges could be on the state or federal level and not limited to violations of controlled substances laws.
-Depending on the case’s specifics, defendants may face firearms or other charges.
+Drug trafficking and distribution typically do not result from someone possessing small amounts of illegal substances.
+People charged with distribution don’t possess several kilograms of cocaine or heroin for personal use.
+Instead, they typically intend to sell large amounts of drugs for significant profits.
+Drug distribution charges could be on the state or federal level (or both) and will not be limited to violations of controlled substances laws.
+Depending on the case’s specifics, defendants may face additional charges alongside distribution.
+If you are arrested while possessing a firearm, for instance, you could be facing other felony charges on top of distribution.

 Defending drug charges